frosch123/TTDViewer/readme.txt

 Obtaining the source:
-  The source is currently graciously hosted by the #OpenTTDCoop dev zone (http://dev.openttdcoop.org).
+  The source is currently graciously hosted by the #OpenTTDCoop DevZone (http://dev.openttdcoop.org).
-  You can access the mercurial repository via http://mz.openttdcoop.org/hg/ttdviewer .
+  You can access the mercurial repository via http://hg.openttdcoop.org/ttdviewer .
   Wrt. compiling on unixoid systems, please take a look at 'make help'.
 On windows you are on your own, sorry.